codingatkca/interview_experience/README.md

 - How to call Call Storedprocedure in Spring using JdbcTemplate and Jdbc?
 - How to handle cache in Spring Restfull service ?[Cache concept in Spring]
 - RowMapper class in Spring?
-- Spay vs Mock in Junit
+- Spay vs Mock in Junit[Testing]
+- How you will Test for exception thrown synarios in Junit?
+- How to test the one method return value will be fed for Other method input argument and the result need to validate?
 - Difference between AssertEequal vs AssertSame?